node-ci/nci/README.md

 "0.3.7" commit to master "new build timeline style, sime layout fixes" and "add some responsive styles to build timeline, revert in-progress pulsate animation" appear but should not.
+* include fonts and other external static (if any)

 ## Feature requests